-A note about tax returns: our office assumes that the tax documents you supply to Student Financial Services accurately reflect what you have submitted to the IRS.
-Our office uses tax return data to make corrections to the FAFSA and the CSS/PROFILE and will update those documents with the corrected data after May 1 each year.
+Important Note: Our office assumes that the tax documents you supply to Student Financial Services accurately reflect what you have submitted to the IRS.
+We use tax return data to make corrections to the FAFSA and the Profile and will update those documents with the corrected data after May 1 each year.

 Due April 1 (Fall Transfer) or November 1 (Spring Transfer)

-The following documents are required by the above deadline for a student to be considered for all forms of need-based federal and institutional financial aid:
+The following documents are required by the above date for a student to be considered for all forms of need-based federal and institutional financial aid.

-* Applicants who are considered independent for financial aid purposes do not need to submit this information.
+* Applicants who are considered independent for financial aid purposes should only submit the student 1040 and W-2.
 For information on circumstances that may qualify an applicant as independent for federal financial aid purposes, please click here.

 WHAT HAPPENS NEXT

-- information omitted from the FAFSA or CSS PROFILE that should have been reported
+- information was omitted that should have been reported

 Some students may be selected for verification by the Department of Education.
 SFS is required to collect specific information to complete verification in addition to those items listed under Application Requirements.
-In almost all cases, students must submit an Internal Revenue Service (IRS) Tax Return Transcript to verify income or successfully upload tax information using the IRS Data Retrieval Tool in FAFSA on the Web.
-For more information about verification, including instructions for obtaining a Tax Return Transcript or using the IRS Data Retrieval Tool, click here.
+In almost all cases, students must submit an Internal Revenue Service (IRS) Tax Return Transcript to verify income or successfully upload tax information using the IRS Data Retrieval Tool.
+Instructions for obtaining a Tax Return Transcript.

-SFS recognizes that some students and parents may not have filed their federal income tax return at the time their application is selected for verification.
-As a result, students who are transferring for the fall may still receive a preliminary award without the tax return transcript.
-However, the tax return transcript is required in order to receive an official award later in the summer.
-Also note that the preliminary award is subject to change if the information on the tax return transcript is inconsistent with the values on the federal income tax return submitted.
-Students who are transferring for the spring are required to complete verification before an award can be offered since most tax filers will have filed their income tax return with the IRS by the application deadline.
+We recognize that some students and parents may not have filed their federal income tax return at the time their application is selected for verification.
+As a result, students may receive a preliminary award without the tax return transcript, but it is required in order to receive an official award later in the summer.
+The preliminary award is subject to change if the information on the tax return transcript is inconsistent with the federal income tax return.

 Preliminary and Official Financial Aid Awards

-Students who submit all application materials by the deadline will receive a Preliminary Award by the admission decision deadline.
+Students who submit all application materials by the deadline will receive a preliminary award by the admission decision deadline.
+Students who submit all application materials after March 1 may receive their preliminary financial aid award prior to May 1, but may need to make their Admission decision without the benefit of the preliminary award.
 Please refer to the Financial Aid Basics section for crucial information on preliminary awards, types of aid, estimated cost of attendance, how to receive your financial aid, and more.